 A veterinarian job description template will provide much of the boilerplate information you'll need, such as responsibilities and qualifications, making your task a bit easier.

 Distribute your job ad.

 Post your job ad on the right job boards.

 While it is best to actively recruit veterinarians because of how competitive the labor market is, the first step to finding vets to work for you is to post your job ad to Indeed.
 They are often the first stop for anyone looking for work and so you will reach a very wide audience.

 Then, post your job ad to niche sites that target veterinarians.
-American Veterinary Medical Association, American College of Veterinary Internal Medicine, iHireVeterinary, and The Vet Recruiter are great options.
+American Veterinary Medical Association, American College of Veterinary Internal Medicine, iHireVeterinary, and American Animal Hospital Association are great options.